-Does Cold Temperatures Make My Teeth Hurt?
+Does cold temperatures in Hoover Alabama make my teeth hurt?
 Yes, cold temperatures can make your teeth hurt.
 In response to extreme heat and cold, your teeth expand and contract.
 Over time, this can lead to cracks in your teeth, exposing the vulnerable microscopic tubes beneath your enamel.
 This is the same tooth pain you feel because of cavities, gum disease, and other bad oral habits.
 Therefore, any problems with your enamel or gums, such as periodontal disease, could leave you vulnerable to cold temperature pain.

 Weather sensitivity can occur regardless of how well you care for your teeth, but you’re at greater risk if you don’t practice good oral hygiene and live in an area that has extreme temperature swings.